rahulgpt/kraken/docs/docs/examples/serving-static-files.md

 }
 ```

 If you have a template that you want to serve for a path, you can use the `res_render_static_file` procedure.
-It takes the path to you template file as argument.
+It takes the path to your template file as an argument.

 ## Serving static files from a directory